oucheneabdelhak/SmartCards/README.md

 License

-© 2024 [Your Name]
+© 2026 OUCHENE Abdelhak

 This software is provided for educational and research purposes only.

 Educational Use: Freely available with attribution.

 Commercial Use: Requires prior written consent.
-Please contact [your-email@example.com] for commercial licensing.
+Please contact [oucheneabdelhak@outlook.com] for commercial licensing.

 See LICENSE file for details.
 Disclaimer